INTERVIEW BY JAY ADAMS

 No, they were all my age.
 We all looked up to the Hobie team.
-The other guys that were really good were Torger Johnson, Davie Hilton and Danny Bearer.
+The other guys that were really good were Torger Johnson, Dave Hilton and Danny Bearer.

-They were like our pioneers; like our Duke Kahanomoku.
+They were like our pioneers; like our Duke Kahanamoku.

 How was that?
-And when we were kids we’d go to the Santa Monica Civic and see ourselves in the movies and then go outside and skate in front of the crowd.
+When we were kids, we’d go to the Santa Monica Civic and see ourselves in the movies and then go outside and skate in front of the crowd.